suffix-sort/isort/core/README.md

 - **High Performance**: Parallel processing using Rayon for handling large datasets efficiently
 - **Dual API**: Both high-level line processing and low-level comparator functions
 - **Zero-Cost Abstractions**: Minimal performance overhead through Rust's zero-cost abstractions
+- **Optimized Defaults**: Fastest performance with all options disabled by default

+## Performance Characteristics

+suffixsort is designed for maximum performance with all options disabled (default configuration).
+The library is extremely fast by default, processing millions of lines per second on modern hardware.

+### Performance-Neutral Options
+These options have minimal impact on performance:
+- `reverse`: Simply inverts comparison results
+- `right_align`: Adds padding during output formatting only
+- `exclude_no_word`: Simple filtering during processing
+- `word_only`: Affects output formatting only

+### Performance-Impactful Options
+These options may reduce performance when enabled:
+- `normalize`: Unicode NFC normalization adds processing overhead during key extraction
+- `stable`: Stable sorting algorithms are generally slower than unstable variants
+- `ignore_case`: Case folding during comparison adds minor overhead
+- `dictionary_order`: More complex key extraction logic
+- `use_entire_line`: Simpler key extraction (uses whole line) but may use more memory

+For maximum throughput with large datasets, use the default configuration (all options disabled).

+## Project Structure

+This library is part of a workspace that includes:
+- `core/`: The suffixsort library crate (this crate)
+- `cli/`: The ssort command-line interface that uses this library

 ## Installation